Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch05_Decimals.md

 The notation of ratios in particular, includes the use of the colon : symbol to replace the division symbol.
 So the ratio $\frac{a}{b}$ can be denoted as $a:b$.
 If $b = 1$ then the ratio is still presented as $\frac{a}{1}$, and if the ratio is an improper fraction, it is not converted to a mixed number.

-(elevación sobre avance de una pendiente)
+(Elevación sobre avance de una pendiente)
-**rise over run of a slope**: in a slope, rise over run is the fraction of the vertical distance called "rise" over the horizontal distance called "run".
+**Rise over run of a slope**: in a slope, rise over run is the fraction of the vertical distance called "rise" over the horizontal distance called "run".

 (Tasa)
 **Rate**: a fraction of any two numbers that are measured in differente units or scales, so the unit of a rate is the fraction of the units.
 For example the rate of speed which is measured as a fraction of distance over time.